-- If consumer – sex, what age (old, young, or child doesn’t work), male female, income, education, level of education, etc.
+- If your customers are consumers – sex, what age (old, young, or child doesn’t work), male/female, income, education, level of education, etc.

-- If business – What industry (what sic codes)?
+- If your customers are businesses – What industry (what sic codes)?
 How many employees?
 What location?
 Size of revenue?
 Years in business?